-Moderator

-Daniel Weiss (ISES, Spain)

-Partners

-Temenuga Kalcheva (Pencho Slaveykov Regional Library, Bulgaria)

-Kristiana Dimcheva (Pencho Slaveykov Regional Library, Bulgaria)

-Daniel Weiss (ISES, Spain)

-Vaida Apsegiene (Radviliskis SSPC, Lithuvania)

-Skirmante Petraitiene (Radviliskis SSPC, Lithuvania)

-Carola Dierich (Wisamar, Germany)

-Angela Hirsch (Gemeinde Kabelsketal, Germany)

-Serap Kurbanoğlu (Hacettepe University, Turkey)
+- Moderator - Daniel Weiss (ISES, Spain) - Partners - Temenuga Kalcheva (Pencho Slaveykov Regional Library, Bulgaria) - Kristiana Dimcheva (Pencho Slaveykov Regional Library, Bulgaria) - Daniel Weiss (ISES, Spain) Vaida Apsegiene (Radviliskis SSPC, Lithuvania) Skirmante Petraitiene (Radviliskis SSPC, Lithuvania) - Carola Dierich (Wisamar, Germany) Angela Hirsch (Gemeinde Kabelsketal, Germany) - Serap Kurbanoğlu (Hacettepe University, Turkey)

-Librarians
+\cdot Librarians

-Indrė Grigaliūnaitė (Radviliškis Vaižgantas' Progymnasium)

-Ona Jankūnienė (Radviliškis Gražina's Basic School)

-Kęstutė Šivickienė (Radviliškis Gražina's Basic School)

-Valia Kondratenko (Radviliškis Lizdeika's Gymnasium)

-Vladislava Šiaudykienė (Radviliškis V.Kudirka's Basic School)

-Jolanta Mockaitienė (Radviliškis Music School)

-Gražina Ivanauskienė (Radviliškis Lizdeika's Gymnasium)

-Vida Pužaitienė (Radviliškis District Šaukota's Basic School)

-Nijolė Valatkienė (Radviliškis District Šiaulėnai M. Šikšnys' Gymnasium)

-Laimutė Smailienė (Radviliškis District Pociūnėliai Basic School)

-Laimutė Petrauskienė (Radviliškis Youth School)

-Aušra Staškūnienė (Radviliškis District Sidabravas' Gymnasium)

-Zita Škleinikienė (Radviliškis District Alksniupiai Basic School)

-Vita Kasarauskienė (Radviliškis District Šeduva's Gymnasium)

-Alma Pranevičienė (Radviliškis Vaižgabta's Gymnasium)
+- Indrė Grigaliūnaitė Radviliškis Vaižgantas' progymnasium ; - Ona Jankūnienė Radviliškis Gražina's basic school; - Kęstutė Šivickienė Radviliškis Gražina's basic school; - Valia Kondratenko Radviliškis Lizdeika's gymnasium; - Vladislava Šiaudykienė Radviliškis V.Kudirka's basic school; - Jolanta Mockaitienė Radviliškis Music school; - Gražina Ivanauskienė Radviliškis Lizdeika's gymnasium; - Vida Pužaitienė Radviliškis district Šaukota's basic school; - Nijolė Valatkienė Radviliškis district Šiaulėnai M. Šikšnys' gymnasium; - Laimutė Smailienė -Radviliškis district Pociūnėliai basic school; - Laimutė Petrauskienė Radviliškis Youth school; - Aušra Staškūnienė Radviliškis district Sidabravas' gymnasium; - Zita Škleinikienė Radviliškis district Alksniupiai basic school; - Vita Kasarauskienė Radviliškis district Šeduva's gymnasium; - Alma Pranevičienė Radviliškis Vaižgabta's gymnasium

-Background
+· Background

-The stakeholders of Xlibris project are schools and particularly school libraries in the district.
-School libraries still deliver a traditional service and lack the understanding of the importance of their role in lifelong learning at present.
+The stakeholders of X-Libris project are schools and particularly school libraries in the district.
+School libraries still deliver a traditional service and lack the understanding of the urgency of their role in lifelong learning at present.
 School librarians still lack the perception of the necessity to modernize the service and their work.
 The target group of the learners consists of the Radviliškis district school librarians and their clients who are teachers and schoolchildren.

-Expectations
+· Expectations

-Under the research on the target group's competences and skills, however the participants' competences and skills were rather different, they expected to learn about the modern library's role in the 21st century: how using smart ICT skills and social media there could be created professional library's service, built new opportunities in their service and the library could become more appealing for its clients.
-While participating in the workshops the librarians hoped to ascertain their problems, find out solutions and create models for their modernized libraries.
-The teachers and students expected to improve smart ICT competences and gain skills to use social media, in addition some participants expected to practice their English.
-The clients to participate in the workshops were chosen by school communities under their interests and participation in school libraries' work.
-Most students were frequent library's clients and active readers.
-They didn't expect they would be creating a model for a 2025 library's service.
+The research on the target group established a level of competences and skills; however the participants' competences and skills were rather different.
+They expected to learn about the modern library's role in the 21st century: how using SMART ICT skills and social media they could create professional library services, build new opportunities in their service and the library could become more appealing for its clients.
+While participating in the workshops the librarians hoped to identify their problems, find solutions and create models for their modernized libraries.
+The teachers and students expected to improve SMART ICT competences and gain skills to use social media.
+In addition, some participants expected to practice their English.
+The clients who participated in the workshops were chosen by school communities according to their interests and participation in school libraries' work.
+Most students were frequent library clients and active readers.
+They didn't expect that they would be creating a model for a 2025 library service.

-4.3.2.
 Aims and Goals

-The main goal of the workshops was to learn which skill the librarians need to gain or develop to be able to establish new smart ICT services in their libraries.
+The main goal of the workshop was to identify which skills the librarians would need to gain or develop to be able to establish new SMART ICT services in their libraries.
 The other goal was to make them think about the skills and competences they need and want to gain to be able to establish smart services in the library.
 The third goal was to inspire librarians to be active in changing an old fashion library into a new 2025 century library.
-The last goal was to encourage them to design a new service using smart ICT in their libraries.
+The last goal was to encourage them to design a new service using SMART ICT in their libraries.